Heinrich Brüning: Rise in politics

-Despite his reluctance to speak about his private life, it is assumed that his war experience and the war's aftermath persuaded him not to pursue his academic career, and he preferred to help former soldiers reintegrate into civilian life by assisting them finding employment or further their education.
+Despite his reluctance to speak about his private life, it is assumed that his war experience and the war's aftermath persuaded him not to pursue his academic career, and he preferred to help former soldiers reintegrate into civilian life by assisting them in finding employment or furthering their education.
 He collaborated with the social reformer Carl Sonnenschein and worked in the "Secretariat for social student work".
-After six months he entered the Prussian welfare department and became a close associate of Adam Stegerwald, the minister.
+After six months, he entered the Prussian welfare department and became a close associate of Adam Stegerwald, the minister.
 Stegerwald, also the leader of the Christian trade unions, made him chief executive of the unions in 1920, a post Brüning retained until 1930.

 As the editor of the union newspaper Der Deutsche (The German), Brüning advocated a "social popular state" and "Christian democracy", based on the ideas of Christian corporatism.
-In 1923, Brüning was actively involved in organizing the passive resistance in the "Ruhrkampf".
+In 1923, Brüning was actively involved in organising the passive resistance in the "Ruhrkampf".
 Brüning joined the Centre Party and in 1924 was elected to the Reichstag, representing Breslau.
 In the Reichstag, he quickly made a name for himself as a financial expert and managed to push through the so-called Brüning Law, which restricted the workers' share of income taxes to no more than 1.2 billion Reichsmarks.

 From 1928 to 1930, Brüning served as a member of the Landtag of Prussia.
 In 1929, after his election as leader of the Centre Party group in the Reichstag, his party's agreement to the Young Plan was made conditional on a guarantee of tax increases that would ensure a balanced budget.
 This earned him President Paul von Hindenburg's attention.